railwayapp/docs/src/pages/reference/teams.md

 Under the General tab of the settings page, you can invite members to access the project.

 There are two scopes for Team members
-- Admin: full administration of all Team projects and the Team its self
+- Admin: full administration of the Team and all Team projects
-- Member: adminstration and can make deployments to team projects, no Team Administration abilities
+- Member: access to all team projects

-All Team members have visibility into all Projects under a team.

 ## Transferring Projects to Teams